wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

     ![Template Editor URL](../images/working-with-business-rules/template-editor-url.png)

     !!! info
         The default URL is `http://localhost:9390/template-editor`.
+If required, you can change the host name (i.e., `localhost`) or the web UI application name (i.e., `template-editor`).
+For instructions, see [Changing the IP address and Context Path of SI Tooling](../setup/change-hostname-and-context-path.md).

 3. The Template Editor opens as shown below.
 There are two views from which you can interact and create a template group. **Design view** allows you to visualize a template group and interact with it. **Code view** allows you to interact with a template group by typing content.
 (For more information about template group structure, see